-23. Input will be sought on the draft bylaws from Te Ao Marama and Aukaha through the formal consultation process.
+23. The Council will seek input on the draft bylaw from Te Ao Marama and Aukaha through the formal consultation process.
 In order to continue to education and socialise the use of te reo Māori in the community, the title of the bylaw has been translated.